daos-stack/daos/src/rdb/README.md

 # Service Replication

-Pool and container services are made highly available by replicating their stateâpool and container metadataâusing Raft-based consensus and strong leadership.
+Pool and container services are made highly available by replicating their stateÃ¢pool and container metadataÃ¢using Raft-based consensus and strong leadership.
 A service replicated in this generic approach tolerates the failure of any minority of its replicas.
 By spreading replicas of each service across the fault domains, pool and container services can therefore tolerate a reasonable number of target failures.

 <a id="8.3.1"></a>
 ## Architecture